What is scoliosis?

 If you are concerned that your child may have scoliosis, see your doctor.
 Early diagnosis and treatment is important.

-Your doctor can diagnose scoliosis simply by examining you, or your child.
+Your doctor can diagnose scoliosis simply with a physical examination.

 If your doctor thinks you or your child has scoliosis, they may refer you to an orthopaedic specialist.
-The specialist will also examine you or your child, and may order tests such as an X-ray, CT scan or MRI scan.
+The specialist will also do a physical examination, and may order tests such as an x-ray, CT scan or MRI scan.

 Treatment usually aims to straighten the spine to improve the person’s appearance.
-What treatment to use depends on how severe the scoliosis is and the age of the person affected.
+The choice of treatment depends on the severity of the scoliosis and the age of the person affected.

-If it is more severe, the treatment may involve wearing a brace, which can help prevent the curvature getting worse.
+If it is more severe, the treatment may involve wearing a brace or a plaster cast, which can help prevent the curvature getting worse.

 For some people, the curvature is so severe that surgery is suggested.
 That might involve the insertion of metal rods to straighten the spine, or surgery to fuse some of the bones together.